Breasts During – Adapting to How Your Body Changes

 In the last trimester of pregnancy, you should keep a close eye on your nipples for any changes, such as:

-If they are flat or actually dimpled inward even when squeezed or stimulated, then you may need to speak with your doctor or midwife to learn how to prepare your nipples for nursing.
+If they are flat or actually dimpled inward even when squeezed or stimulated, then you may need to speak with your doctor or midwife to learn how to your nipples for nursing.
 There are simple things that you can do that will enable your baby to latch onto your nipples with greater ease.
 Flat and inverted nipples need not prevent you from nursing your baby.

 The large amount of estrogen and progesterone produced during pregnancy causes breast changes.
 These hormones stimulate the growth of milk glands and prepare the breasts for milk production after .
 Blood supply to the breasts also increases, which may cause the appearance of large, bluish blood vessels.
 Although breasts grow very large during pregnancy, they do not gain any fat.